 The County receives approximately 76 inches of precipitation per year.
 The average annual rainfall is 34 inches, and the average annual snowfall is 39 inches.
 No measurement exists as to define a drought.
 However, much of that precipitation may occur during planting and harvesting rather than the growing season, affecting crop yields.
 The risk of drought is a countywide issue affecting all municipalities.
+According to the 2019 Michigan Hazard Analysis (page 223) the estimated probability of drought in Jackson County (part of Climate Division 9) is 46% per year.
+This means that at least one month about every other year, on average, has a drought with a severity of below -2.0 on the Palmer Drought Severity Index.
 Please see The Potential Hazards Appendix for a history of droughts in Jackson County.